KnowWhereGraph/phuzzylink/README.md

 ## Deploying

 Before starting the server, first install the dependencies and run the npx build tool.
+The CSS files are generated with `transpile.sh`.

 ```
 npm install
 cd plugins
 npm install
 cd ..
-npx emk
+npx emk -f
+sh transpile.sh
 ```

 ### Production and Development